mlcommons/ck/README.md

  $ ck

-You should see information about ck options.
+You should see information about CK options.

 If you have IPython installed, you can then check CK library installation as following: